 You’ll know better than anyone else when your child’s ready for toilet training.
 Here are our top ten tips for making the process as easy as possible for everyone:

-- As often as possible, change nappies in the toilet or bathroom area and keep the potty next to the toilet so children make the association
+- As often as possible, change nappies in the toilet or bathroom area and keep the potty (if you’re using one) next to the toilet so children make the association

 - Make sure your child is wearing clothes they can pull up and down easily so they become more independent

-- Put your child in pants so that they get to recognise what being wet feels like
+- Put your child in underwear so that they get to recognise what being wet feels like

-- When your child’s sitting on the toilet, check if they feel comfortable and safe.
+- When your child is sitting on the toilet, check if they feel comfortable and safe.
 You may need a step or child’s toilet seat for them, as this will also help them when going for a poo

 - Give your child time without wearing their nappy – it’s much easier for a child to wee or poo in a nappy than it is for them to use the potty or toilet, so if they’re wearing a nappy all the time they’ll want to use it

 - When changing a soiled nappy, put formed poos down the toilet, showing your child that the toilet is where they go.
 Then let them flush

-- Let your child see other family members using the toilet so they know what it’s for
+- Let your child see close family members using the toilet so they know what it’s for

 - Encourage handwashing after nappy changes to develop a toileting routine